stagas/maga/README.md

 mAKE a gaME (maga)
 ==================
-maga is a lightweight framework for networked physics games
+maga is a lightweight framework for developing multiplayer physics-based games

 Installing
 ----------